QEWD-Courier/Ripple-Qewd/README.md

 1) Assumptions

   The QEWD Middle Tier for RippleOSI is designed to run on a Linux platform (eg Ubuntu 16.04).
-The embedded Open Source GT.M database is used as a high-performance cache and session store.
+The embedded Redis or Open Source GT.M database is used as a high-performance cache and session store.

 2) If your Linux machine / VM only has a root user, you'll need to create a non-root user with sudo privileges.